Knowing how best to search for a lost golf ball will save you shots, money and stress – just the kind of win-win-win scenario all golfers yearn for

 Golfers all too often refuse to accept that mishits or poor ball flights go nowhere near as far as normal.

-No-one else is going to look for your ball overly enthusiastically if you’re seen as someone reluctant to venture into the rough and help when they have strayed offline.
+Additionally no-one else is going to look for your ball overly enthusiastically if you’re seen as someone reluctant to venture into the rough and help when they have strayed offline.